PrintM3D/Quad-Fusion-Docs/getting-started/mechanical-check.md

 ## Cable Chain

-Next we will check the cable chain of the Promega.
+Next we will check the cable chain of the Crane.
 The cable chain should be attached at the back of the extruder on the wiring assembly as well as on the back right of the printer.
 Check that the cable chain is properly attached on both of these points.

 ![](../.gitbook/assets/cablechainattachmentpoint1.jpg) ![](../.gitbook/assets/cablechainattachmentpoint2.jpg)